-Shopkeepers invite for free degustation, they’ll ask you to come inside and taste homemade wine.
-Every and each of them have unique, inimitable recipes.
+One of the best times to visit Mikulov is September when the young wine is prepared.
+It’s connected with festivals, live music, drinking and tasting litres of wine and a huge hangover the next day.
+No sorrow will come to Mikulov those days, only joy and happiness.
+People from nearby villages as well as city dwellers arrive to become a part of it.
+Shopkeepers invite for free degustation; they’ll ask you to come inside and taste homemade wine.
+Every and each of them has unique, inimitable recipes.
 Every family has its own history, they plant and cultivate grapes on their own, and choose only the best quality grapes for wine production.
 I think also guided tours are available for interested.

-Besides wine festival Mikulov has much more to offer, during holidays you can rent a camper and go to a nearby lake Nove Mlyny, it’s only 10 km away from the city.
-It’s really amazing place to stay, relax or spend your time actively, because it’s possible to rent all kind of water equipment there.
-I saw people surfing, diving and trying more risky stuff like motorboats or kites.
-So pitch a tent for a few days or stay at cabin and please yourself.
-No bother bringing your own food as there are plenty of restaurants and fast food kiosks with delicious and cheap food.
-I am not sure about fresh bread deliveries, but you’ll have to check on place.
+Besides the wine festival, Mikulov has much more to offer, during holidays you can rent a camper and go to a nearby lake Nove Mlyny, it’s only 10 km away from the city.
+It’s really amazing place to stay, relax or spend your time actively.
+It’s possible to rent all kinds of water equipment there.
+I saw people surfing, diving, and trying more risky stuff like motorboats or kites.
+So, pitch a tent for a few days or stay at the cabin and please yourself.
+Don’t bother bringing your own food since there are plenty of restaurants and fast-food kiosks with delicious and cheap food.
+Remember to book waaay in advance.